Photo by me from my archive.

 Or we can take our lives into our own hands, become alive, filled with excitement and appreciation for what is and what we are, and use our situation to grow beyond what we thought possible.

-For me, the meaning of life is in filling it with experiencing, it is in overcoming thoughts of limitation, it’s in experiencing the present moment as fully as possible, and to remove whatever I can that blocks me from experiencing the flow of life.
+The meaning of life is in filling it with experiencing, it is in overcoming thoughts of limitation, it’s in experiencing the present moment as fully as possible, and in letting go of all that blocks us from experiencing and being part of the flow of life.

 We are born out of the pure and magical power of life, an evolving out breath.